freesinger/network-arch/Courses/TCP_Incast/Incast.md

    Explanation: **When T becomes comparable or larger than the RTO timer value, the amount of interference between retransmits after RTO and transmissions before RTO no longer depends on the value of the RTO timer.** The amount of interference increases with the number of senders at a fixed rate, leading to a fixed rate of goodput degradation after the second order goodput maximum.

-### 7\.
-Conclusions and Future Work
+### 7. Conclusions and Future Work

 ##### For a better understing of the dynamics of Incast:

 - [ ] Conducte experiments on a configurable network testbed, enabling fine-grained control over end hosts and the network.

-- [ ] Based on analysis of empirical data, we account for the dif- ference between our observations and that in related work.
+- [ ] Based on analysis of empirical data, we account for the difference between our observations and that in related work.

 - [ ] Propose a simple mathematical model to explain some of the observed trends.